Authentication-Based Recovery API (Email / SMS)

 Email / SMS

-Submit a registration request with the target smart account to protect using the choice of channel (email or sms).
+Submit a registration request with the target smart account to protect using the choice of channel (email or SMS).

 POST /auth/register